moredip/mdevcon-workshop/README.md

 Setup Instructions
 =====

-Because we'll be testing an iOS application you will need a mac laptop ***with XCode installed***.
+Because we'll be testing an iOS application you will need a mac laptop ***with XCode and [XCode command-line tools](http://stackoverflow.com/questions/9329243/xcode-4-4-command-line-tools) installed***.

 These instructions assume basic familiarity with the terminal.

 First you'll need to download this repo.
 You can do that from the terminal using the following commands: